Table of Contents Show

 3. Where you stand in terms of employment:

-Lenders will also want confirmation that you are gainfully employed since this will give them confidence that you will be able to keep up with the loan payments.
-This might be more challenging if you are self-employed or have an inconsistent source of income.
+Lenders will also want confirmation that you are gainfully employed since this will give them confidence that you can keep up with the loan payments.
+This might be more challenging if you are self-employed or have an unreliable source of income.

 4. Income in comparison to total debt:

-The debt-to-income ratio is a measure of how much debt you have about how much money you bring in each month, and is used by lenders.
-With a lot of debt, it might be harder to acquire a home loan.
+The debt-to-income ratio measures how much debt you have about how much money you bring in each month, and is used by lenders.
+With a lot of debt, acquiring a home loan might take a lot of work.

 5. Your home’s worth: